 The school is responsible for first aid only, which is defined as the immediate and temporary care given to a student whose illness or injury occurs on the school premises during school hours or during school-sponsored activities.
 Although temporary care may be given in school as needed for accidents or illnesses that have occurred at home, parents should consult their family physician for care.
 Parents are urged to report to the school nurse as soon as possible when their child has a communicable disease.
 Students are not to attend school when ill.
 A student should remain at home for 24 hours after his/her temperature has returned to normal.

 In the event of a medical emergency, an ambulance will be called to transport the student to the hospital.
-Emergency medications, including epinephrine and instant glucose, may be administered in school by qualified personnel in accordance with the Protocol for Emergency Medications.

 ACCIDENTS AND ILLNESS: Continued